I learned 8 new things while writing this post.

-I’ve been using them for years, but don’t really know a lot about them.
+But I don’t really know a lot about balloons.
 Which also means I am not using them in the best way possible.

 That’s about to change.